grimme-lab/xtb_docs/source/xcontrol.rst

    transparent green dots placed on a 110 Lebedev grid.
    Visual inspection suggests that the potential is misplaced.

-To cope with this we should shift the caffeine molecule back to the center of mass, this can be done by adding the ``$cma`` instruction to the input file, which will shifts the coordinates with the center of mass and aligns the molecule to its principal axes of inertia.
+To cope with this we should put the center of mass of the caffeine molecule at the origin, this can be done by adding the ``$cma`` instruction to the input file, which shifts the coordinates with the center of mass and aligns the molecule to its principal axes of inertia.

 .. figure:: ../figures/confining_shifted.png